LakshanMaduka/DonorDiary/README.md

 # 👋 Introducing `DonorDiary`
 `DonorDiary`  is an open-source mobile application built with Flutter, Riverpod, and a NodeJS backend (MVVM architecture).
 It helps blood donors track their donation history, earn medals (bronze, silver, gold) based on donation count, locate blood banks and mobile collection centers via maps.

-# 🚀 Demo
-Here is a quick demo of the app.
-We hope you enjoy it.

-Liked it?
-Please give a ⭐️ to <b>Donor Diary</b>.

 # 💻 DonorDiary Repo
 Please access `model-repo` using the URL: